Kleene-Star/.github/docs/index.md

 ## Core Modules

-The platform is composed of several core modules, each implemented as standalone plugins within the WebExpress ecosystem.
+The platform is composed of several core modules, each implemented as standalone plugins within the [WebExpress-Framework](https://github.com/webexpress-framework) ecosystem.
 Every module serves a clearly defined purpose and is deeply integrated into the overall architecture:

-- Knowledge Management: Enables structured creation, editing, and versioning of articles.
+- **Knowledge Management:** Enables structured creation, editing, and versioning of articles.
 Hierarchical organization, commenting, and granular permissions ensure clarity and control.
-- Process Management: Tasks, work packages, and issue reports can be captured, assigned, and tracked.
+- **Process Management:** Tasks, work packages, and issue reports can be captured, assigned, and tracked.
 Configurable workflows support diverse process models.
-- Asset Management: Digital content such as documents, images, videos, or code libraries is centrally stored, versioned, and categorized.
+- **Asset Management:** Digital content such as documents, images, videos, or code libraries is centrally stored, versioned, and categorized.
 A preview function simplifies review.
-- Customer Portal: External users can access shared content via a dedicated portal.
+- **Customer Portal:** External users can access shared content via a dedicated portal.
 Visibility is controlled with fine-grained permissions—secure and transparent.

 ## Roadmap